yasenhorozov/esp-hosted-mcu-biser/docs/bluetooth_design.md

 - extra flexibility of debugging
 - no extra GPIOs (required for Standard HCI)

-**Standard HCI**

-Standard HCI works in dedicated mode.
-Bluetooth traffic cannot be multiplexed with other traffic, so a dedicated transport is needed.
-Bluetooth HCI frames (without any hosted header) are transferred over the dedicated transport.

-- standard HCI is a transparent way of handling HCI messages
-- HCI messages originating from the Bluetooth stack on the Host are sent through an interface (like UART) directly to the Bluetooth controller on the co-processor.
-- requires extra GPIO for the HCI interface, independent of the GPIOs used for the ESP-Hosted interface

-Use this option if you want:

-- transparency: no extra data added to the HCI messages
-- portability: because it is standard HCI, you can replace the co-processor with any other co-processor (ESP or otherwise) that has a Bluetooth controller

 > [!NOTE]
-> If Hosted is configured as the Bluetooth transport (vHCI), then your
+> If Hosted HCI is configured as the Bluetooth transport, then your
-> Bluetooth over HCI configuration must be disabled, and vice
+> Bluetooth over Standard HCI configuration must be disabled, and vice
 > versa.

 ## 4. NimBLE Host Stack